 Augusta’s birth surname is listed in her Find A Grave record as “Sieberen” (full name Augusta K Sieberen Johnson).
 The Salem Church record for son Peter G.’s wedding to Lena Dueger lists her name as Auguste Siebersen.
 The Salem Church death record for Peter lists her name as Auguste Siwitzen.
 Similar surnames found on web searches (not directly tied to this individual) include Siwirtsen and Siewertsen.

 The Dueger branch

-The Düjer family also emigrated from the northern part of Germany; they lived on a small farm in the state of Mecklenburg-Vorpommern.
+The Düjer family also emigrated from the northern part of Germany; they lived on a small farm in the Grand Duchy of Mecklenburg-Schwerin.
 The first six of Carl and Adolphiene’s 11 children (including Dick’s great-grandmother, Caroline Johanne Friederike Dueger) were born in Germany; the rest were born in the Buffalo area after they migrated in 1872.
 Many Duegers still live in Western New York.